There are several reasons why a DISC assessment test doesn’t work for your employee screening process.

 There are many reasons.
 Let me start with three.

-Normative tests (like PeopleClues, Prevue, and Assess) are therefore best suited as a recruitment and selection instrument.
-They can be also useful in developmental, coaching and training.
+Normative tests (like Big5, Prevue, and Assess) are therefore best suited as a recruitment and selection instrument.
+They can be also useful in development, coaching, and training.
 By using normative tests when screening employees, managers can select candidates who will have the best chances of success if hired or promoted and avoid placing the wrong employee in the wrong position.

 Click here for more information about ipsative and normative tests.